ppt000/mqtt_gateways/docs/source/installation.rst

 Other ways of installing this framework, as a library for example, might be implemented later if necessary.
 The ``setup.py`` file
 is only there for reference.
-It has not been tested, even if it seems that at least **readthedocs.org** is using it succesfully.
+It has not been tested, but it seems that at least **readthedocs.org** is using it succesfully - it doesn't prove it works though.
 Posting the project on PyPI should come at a later stage.